 The four courses─Explorer Level, Navigator Level, Pioneer Level, and Trailblazer Level─are intended for use in grades nine through twelve respectively.
-However, the textbooks are not identified by grade level, and each can be used in a different year of high school.
+However, the textbooks are not identified by grade so they can be used out of order if you wish.

 The publisher describes these courses as integrated literature and language arts.
 While on the surface they look like literature courses, they also teach vocabulary, composition skills, grammar, usage, and mechanics.